ABOUT the SITE

 My thanks to these and the many other BC&G fans and friends too numerous to mention.

-Another person whom I would like to mention is my brother, F. Nelson Stover.
+Another person whom I would like to mention is my late brother, F. Nelson Stover.
 He is the one who first introduced me to the BC&G. He and his wife lived in Widen during the late 1970's, long after the mine had closed, of course.
 It was at this time that I was looking for a prototype to model and he began sending me information about the railroad that had at one time served the mine.
 The information he provided started my life-long interest in the railroad.
 Several of his photos are included on the site.

 Finally, I would like to acknowledge the support of my wonderful wife, Carol, and my daughters Carrie and Jennie, for my pursuit of the story of the BC&G over all these years and for their patience as I put time and financial resources into the both the hunt for infomation and the construction of the layout.
 Without their support, I would not have been able to tell my version of the BC&G story.